silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_lb_vpx_ha`
 {: #lb-vpx-ha}

 Configure a high availability (HA) pair with two NetscalerVPX devices.
 The two NetscalerVPXs must be version 10.5 and located in the same subnet.
 A primary NetscalerVPX provides load balancing services in active mode, and a secondary NetscalerVPX provides load balancing services when the primary NetscalerVPX fails.
-For additional details, refer to the  [Citrix support docs](https://support.citrix.com/article/CTX116748){: external} and the [KnowledgeLayer NetScaler docs](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-).
+For additional details, refer to the  [Citrix support docs](https://support.citrix.com/article/CTX116748){: external} and the [Knowledge layer Netscaler docs](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-).

-**NOTE**: This resource only supports NetScaler VPX 10.5.
+**NOTE**: This resource only supports Netscaler VPX 10.5.
 The [NITRO API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) is used to configure HA.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.

-The two NetScaler VPXs use the same password in HA mode.
-When you create this resource, Terraform changes the password of the secondary NetScaler VPX to the password of the primary NetScaler VPX.
-When you destroy this resource, Terraform restores the original password of the secondary NetScaler VPX.
+The two Netscaler VPXs use the same password in HA mode.
+When you create this resource, Terraform changes the password of the secondary Netscaler VPX to the password of the primary Netscaler VPX.
+When you destroy this resource, Terraform restores the original password of the secondary Netscaler VPX.

 ### Sample Terraform code
 {: #lb-vpx-ha-sample}

 ```

-## Create a primary NetScaler VPX
+## Create a primary Netscaler VPX
 resource "ibm_lb_vpx" "test_pri" {
     datacenter = "lon02"
     speed = 10